Shoulder rehab exercises you can do in the gym

 In this post, we will take a look at some of the age-related changes that could result in shoulder pain when working out.
 And, I’ll show you a couple shoulder rehab exercises that you can easily incorporate into your strength training program to alleviate nagging shoulder pain.

-Common causes of shoulder pain in guys over 50
+Common causes of shoulder pain in people over 50

 In order for the shoulder joint to stay pain free, the joint surfaces must remain smooth, and the humeral head must remain centered in the shoulder joint.
 If the joint surfaces or surrounding muscles become damaged or weakened, misalignment can occur which eventually results in shoulder pain.